-In 2005, two amendments were passed that addressed this issue and, in November 2008, the Knesset passed a legislative amendment (which came into effect on December 1, 2008), which specifies and expands the rights of orphans who lost both parents as a result of a hostile action.
+In 2005, two amendments were passed that addressed the issue of those orphaned of both parents in a hostile action, and, in November 2008, the Knesset passed a legislative amendment (which came into effect on December 1, 2008), which specifies and expands the rights of these orphans.
+In 2009, an amendment was passed stating that a woman widowed by a hostile action who remarried would not lose her monthly benefit, as had been the case prior to the amendment.
+That amendment went into effect in February 2010.